-Land Stewardship Project (LSP)/Land Stewardship Action Fund (LSAF) is an equal opportunity employer.
-We strongly encourage applications from Women, Black, Indigenous and people of color (BIPOC), and bilingual and bicultural individuals, as well as members of the lesbian, gay, bisexual, and transgender communities.
-Applicants shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, disability, political affiliation, sexual orientation, gender identity, color, marital status, or medical condition including acquired immune deficiency syndrome (AIDS) and AIDS-related conditions.
+The Land Stewardship Project (LSP)/Land Stewardship Action Fund (LSAF) is an equal opportunity employer.
+We strongly encourage applications from women, Black, Indigenous and people of color (BIPOC), and bilingual and bicultural individuals, as well as members of the lesbian, gay, bisexual, and transgender communities.
+Applicants shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, disability, political affiliation, sexual orientation, gender identity, color, marital status, or medical condition, including acquired immune deficiency syndrome (AIDS) and AIDS-related conditions.

 Applicants with Disabilities: Reasonable accommodation will be made so that qualified disabled applicants may participate in the application process.
 If you seek accommodation, please advise in writing at the time you apply.